cheffelf/robot_in_a_maze/README.md

 There is also a third state that is the normal driving mode:
 - MovingForward - driving forward at a constant speed

-The Test Algorithm is a work in progress but does have a few functions now.
+FindPath is a work in progress but does have a few functions now.
 It is not especially useful in helping the robot escape the maze at this time, although the robot will escape eventually.
-In this state the robot will first stop and turn 360 degrees to scan the environment.
+In FindPath the robot will first stop and turn 360 degrees to scan the environment.
 It will then pick the longest path available to it based on this scan, assuming that path is not behind it.
-Behind it means relative to the orientation of the robot when it arrived at this state.
-Once a new path is found the robot will rotate to this new orientation and trigger a state change to MovingForward, to start driving.
+Behind it means relative to the orientation of the robot when it arrived at FindPath.
+Once a new path is found the robot will rotate to this new orientation and trigger a state change to MovingForward to start driving.

-The robot has 5 distance sensors that it can use in planning the next path, although at this time the Test algorithm is only using one, sensor 0, the sensor gathering data directly in front of the robot.
+The robot has 5 distance sensors that it can use in planning the next path, although at this time FindPath is only using one, sensor 0, the sensor gathering data directly in front of the robot.
 If the Robot it pointing North, the 5 sensors are oriented like:

 ```bash
     NW   N   NE